ayonli/type-guard/README.md

 Apart from the core features, the `Number` constructor includes the following additional properties and methods.

-- `integer` restrains the value must be an integer.
+- `integer` Restrains the number to be an integer.
 - `min(value: number)` Sets the minimal value of the number.
 - `max(value: number)` Sets the maximal value of the number.
 - `enum(values: number[])` Sets the enum options of which the number can be.